786mrnoor/web-development-notes/html/README.md

 - HTML describes the structure of a Web page.

 ## HTML Tags

 The HTML tags are used to define the elements on the web page.
 They are the keywords that are enclosed inside the angle brackets(`<>`).
 The examples of HTML tags are `<div>`, `<p>`, `<a>`, `<span>`, `<img>` etc.

 ## HTML Element

-- An HTML element is defined by a start tag, some content, and an end tag.
+- An HTML element is defined by a opening tag, some content, and a closing tag.
 - Some HTML elements have no content (like the `<br>` element).
 These elements are called empty elements.
-Empty elements do not have an end tag.
+Empty elements do not have a closing tag.

 ## HTML Attributes

-- All HTML elements can have attributes
+- All HTML elements can have attributes.
-- Attributes provide additional information about elements
+- Attributes provide additional information about elements.
-- Attributes are always specified in the start tag
+- Attributes are always specified in the opening tag.
-- Attributes usually come in name/value pairs like: `name="value"`
+- Attributes usually come in name/value pairs like: `name="value"`.

 ## Example Explained